 How Much Does Ketamine Treatment Cost?

 Your initial phone consultation will be free.
 The fee for the infusion will depend on whether you are receiving a mood or pain infusion.
-Mood infusions are $375 each.
-The fee for chronic pain infusions is determined by the length of infusion needed.
-We accept all payment methods, but unfortunately we do not accept insurance or Medicare.
-However, we are happy to provide the forms for you to submit to your insurance company.
+Mood infusions are $395 for each infusion.
+Chronic Pain infusions are $1000 for each infusion.
+We accept all payment methods, but unfortunately, we do not accept insurance or Medicare.
+However, we are happy to provide the forms for you to submit to your insurance company for an additional $50 fee.
 We have seen that there are a few companies that provide some amount of reimbursement.
 We are unfortunately unable to provide forms for Medicare reimbursement.

 What If I Cannot Afford Treatment?